The business benefits of a cloud office

 How to get the most out of your cloud migration project

-- Prioritising workloads so that the migration project can be scoped as accurately and efficiently as possible.
+- Prioritizing workloads so that the migration project can be scoped as accurately and efficiently as possible.

-- Conducting deep and detailed content analysis to not only ensure important documents are migrated safely, but to also determine which documents are no longer fit for purpose and can therefore be discarded or archived before the migration process starts.
+- Conducting deep and detailed content analysis not only ensures important documents are migrated safely but also determines which documents are no longer fit for purpose and can therefore be discarded or archived before the migration process starts.

 - Ensuring all business content is easily discoverable so that users do not find it difficult to locate their work in the new cloud office.

-- Optimising the overall architecture of the new cloud office so that the workflow processes and content management is not being replicated from the previous non-cloud system or cloud-based platform used.
+- Optimizing the overall architecture of the new cloud office so that the workflow processes and content management is not being replicated from the previous non-cloud system or cloud-based platform used.

 - Providing clear and comprehensible training to users to ensure everyone adopts and follows the new cloud office effectively and efficiently.